 You’re still eligible to participate in the Business EV Rate.
 As a net metering customer, you may sometimes generate more electricity than you use.

-If you supply more electricity to Duquesne Light than what you have used in a given billing period, the excess kilowatt-hours will be carried forward and credited against your usage in subsequent billing periods using the same on-peak, off-peak, and super off-peak rates corresponding to the time of day the excess electricity was generated.
+If you supply more electricity to Duquesne Light than what you have used in a given billing period, the excess kilowatt-hours will be carried forward and credited against your usage in subsequent billing periods.
 Even when you generate more power than you use, you will still receive a bill for DLC’s customer charge and any other charges, as applicable.

 In any month where you use more than you generate, then any previously “banked” excess generation will be applied chronologically, meaning your oldest hours will be applied first to offset your usage.
-Annually, you’ll be compensated for any excess kilowatt-hours generated over the amount of kilowatt-hours we delivered.
+Per the Company’s Retail Tariff Rider No. 21 - Net Metering Service, on an annual basis, the Company will compensate you for kilowatt-hours remaining in the bank on May 31st, using the same peak, off peak, and super off peak Price to Compares at the time the excess kilowatt-hours were banked.

 For more information about net metering at DLC, please visit our net metering frequently-asked questions page.